 Eva Buck is among the newest recruits and her induction into the synth army takes a dangerous turn when her instructor, Neni-Lohi, does the unthinkable.

 Hikari is a short magical realism story inspired by writers like Margo Lanagan who leave the story pieces open to interpretation but paint a world of colour and mystery.

-Ghosts march closer, bringing fire and smoke, threatening those who thrive on lush green fields and need water to live.
-But Miki’s eyes are on the worldtree, her dreams full of flying a spitfyre, while her best friend stares harder and harder at the flames destined to rule their lives.
+Ghosts march closer, bringing fire and smoke, threatening those who thrive on the lush green fields and moats of water.
+Despite the dangers, Miki’s eyes are on the worldtree, dreaming of fighting the enemy, even when the flames get close enough to burn everything she believed to be true.

-Golden Sandals is a short fantasy story inspired by, quite literally, a pair of beautiful golden sandals and women rebellion against proving themselves as worthy successors to men.
+Golden Sandals is a short fantasy story inspired by, quite literally, a pair of beautiful golden sandals and women rebelling against living to serve the whims of men.

-When Zeus and Ares each planted a daughter in the wombs of mortal women, claiming that their daughters – let alone sons – would be stronger offspring than the other’s, they did not expect those two daughters to fight more than each other.
+When Zeus and Ares each planted a daughter in the wombs of mortal women, claiming that their daughters – let alone sons – would be stronger offspring than the other’s, they unleashed a wrath with intentions of its own.

 The Ghost Collector is a short supernatural story about subverting prejudices and believing in the power of objects as time capsules.